lornevgreen/CloudBank-V2/README.md

 6. AMOUNT (Amount of CloudCoin to be sent )
 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
-9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+9. YOUR OTHER CONTACT INFO ( Other information that can be included too, for the contact )
 10. DATE COMPLETED